Feature article, cover story.

 Alice’s work my be seen at Art by the Park Gallery, 360 Sherman Street, on the boardwalk across from the Ridgway Town Park.
 Join Alice and her friends for a special show at the gallery, with a reception hosted by the gallery and Café Ridgway, Saturday, Oct.
 11, 2014.
 5-8 p.m.
 Libations, food, music, painting demonstrations.
 See more of her work at Alice Billing’s website, Horselady.us.

+Update.
 This article was the cover story in the Montrose Monitor, fall issue, 2014.
-Alice’s work is still available through the Art by the Park Gallery.
+The Monitor is now part of the San Juan Silver Stage.
+Alice’s work is still available at numerous local galleries including Art by the Park in Ridgway, Colo.
 She also sells her work and teaches workshops.
 Learn more at Thunder Heart Haven, Alice’s ranch and Equine Learning Center. which offers Educational Equine Experiences.